-We make parents aware of our policy by sharing it on the newsletter
+We make parents aware of our policy through the school newsletter.

-14. Partnerships with other agencies
+12. Partnerships with other agencies

-The school recognises that it is essential to establish positive and effective working relationships with other agencies (Insert details of relationships the school has for promoting a safe and supportive environment e.g. Early Help, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres etc.)
+The school recognises that it is essential to establish positive and effective working relationships with other agencies we actively work with Early Help, Children and Families Service, Police, Health, District Council, NSPCC ChildLine Schools' Service.